jina-ai/jina/docs/how-to/scale-out.md

 )
 ```

-It should be noted that Jina will automatically *reduce* your results given multiple shards.
+Note that Jina automatically *reduces* the results given multiple shards.
 For instance, when you are searching across multiple shards,
-Jina will collect `matches` from all `shards` and return the reduced results.
+Jina collects `matches` from all `shards` and returns the reduced results.

 ## Conclusion

-Jina can help you scale out your applications easily and effectively.
+Jina can help you scale out applications easily and effectively.
-Depending on your needs, if you want to increase the `Executor` throughput, use the `replicas` argument.
+Depending on your needs, you can increase `Executor` throughput using the `replicas` argument.
-If you want to partition your data across multiple places,
-use the `shards` with the `polling` strategy you want.
+If you want to partition data across multiple places, use the `shards` with the `polling` strategy you want.